-The premise is simple: each month, we ask people 1 specific question about their financial lives, and share the 20 most interesting answers with our readers.
+The premise is simple: we ask people 1 specific question about their financial lives, and share the 20 most interesting answers with our readers.

 Here’s what we discovered:

-As you might expect, some people have unfortunately lost their jobs or have had their hours reduced as a result of the coronavirus outbreak.
+As you might expect, some people have unfortunately lost their jobs or have had their hours reduced due to the coronavirus outbreak.
 Sadly, not everyone has the financial safety net to weather such a loss, and the uncertainty of the future is weighing heavily on many people.

 — Highly experienced electrician from Indianapolis, USA

-— Stressed out movie lover from Orlando, Florida, USA
+— Stressed movie lover from Orlando, Florida, USA

 — Accountant from New York, New York, USA